Zugar Island-Sudan

 On the third day, after a breakfast of fried fish(again), I took the helm or rather the "watch".
 The autopilot was doing its job, so I managed another day of maths by sitting in the helmsman's swivel chair, balancing my math books on my knees and looking up every 10 minutes to scan the horizon for any vessels.
 Kathryn made yet another coleslaw for lunch!
 No scurvy here; way too many fresh vegetables.

 We were speeding along at five knots during breakfast on our fourth day.
-I could hear the water gurgling along the hull, a sound missing from the last few days.
+I could hear the water gurgling along the hull, a sound that had been missing for the last few days.
 However, the wind did not last long past lunchtime; it finally left us completely, so we dropped all our sails and wallowed in the swell.
 By dinner time, our sails were hoisted but barely holding the zephyr; they were in danger of losing the wind each time Franda II rolled, but we were moving at last.
 Once more fish for dinner, in a white sauce accompanied by mashed potato and pumpkin, followed by the larger peach pie and the other half of the tinned cream.

-With the wind rising on the fifth morning, our long, slow sail of 382NM (708km) took us 4 days, an average speed of just under 4 knots, causing us to arrive a day later than expected.
+With the wind rising on the fifth morning, our long, slow sail of 382 nautical miles(708 km) took us four days, an average speed of just under 4 knots, causing us to arrive a day later than expected.
 We anchored around 0900 on the fringing reef of Finde Seil 150 feet(50m) from shore.
 Just after we had lowered the dinghy into the water, Mike answered a radio call from Pee-wee.
 Arthur was still a good six hours away and wanted to make the most of the favourable breeze.
 Also, heading further west, the wind was more favourable for him.
 So, disappointedly without going ashore to explore the island, we lifted the dinghy onboard and re-fastened her on the poop deck, up anchored and headed another 18 NM to the Sudanese island of Tamarshiya.
-Having the wind just forward of the beam( we were heading just north of West), it was a gloriously fast, smooth sail, making the 18NM in 2 hours.
-Anchoring around 17:30, we had time to lower the dinghy, and all go ashore to explore the small island before dark.
+With the wind just forward of the beam (we were heading just north of West), it was a gloriously fast and smooth sail, making 18 nautical miles in 2 hours.
+Anchoring around 17:30, we had time to lower the dinghy and all go ashore to explore the small island before dark.
 Pee-wee arrived 9 hours later at 03:30.

 On again North West to Port Suakin on mainland Africa.
-After lunch, we caught a smallish barracuda, the main fish we are catching now.
+After lunch, we caught a small barracuda, the main fish we are currently targeting.
 We may need to change our lure to attract another type of fish.
-Late in the afternoon, after travelling inland for 2.3NM ( 4.3KM), we anchored near the island connected to the mainland by a causeway.
-The island appeared covered in an old city's ruins and looked quite desolate.
+Late in the afternoon, after travelling inland for 2.3 nautical miles (4.3 kilometres), we anchored near the island connected to the mainland by a causeway.
+The island appeared to be covered in the ruins of an old city and looked quite desolate.
 Exploring would have been amazing, but we did not adventure on shore as we had yet to clear into Sudan.
-The only port we could do that is Port Sudan, which is still 30Nm (55KM) north of us.
+The only port we could do that is Port Sudan, which is still 30 nautical miles (55 km) north of us.
 Pee-wee's crew again shared Franda II's fare.
-Realising how often Arthur and Steve ate their evening meals on Franda II makes me think that they did not have a freezer or, at most, a very small one, or maybe we felt sorry for the two bachelors' cooking!!!
-This anchorage is our first on mainland Africa since Djibouti six weeks ago.
+Realising how often Arthur and Steve ate their evening meals on Franda II makes me think that they did not have a freezer or, at most, a very small one.
+Alternatively, we may have felt sorry for the two bachelors' cooking.
+This anchorage marks our first stop on the African mainland since Djibouti six weeks ago.

 Kathryn and I sailed on Pee-wee from Suakin but didn't enjoy the highly different motion of the trimaran.
 Steve taught us to play Squatter, a board game simulating farming.
-We caught a 2" barracuda and anchored just after Franda II in the lee of some small islands, just offshore from the Sudanese coastline.
+We caught a 2-foot barracuda and anchored just after Franda II in the lee of some small islands, just offshore from the Sudanese coastline.
 Kathryn and I were relieved to return home to Franda II and her known motion.
 While coming into anchor, we noticed a lifeboat on the reef.
 Kathryn and I rowed over to explore it.
 It was full of water and had been there for a good while; there was growth on the paint.
 We wondered why it was there.
 Had a ship sunk, or had it been lost overboard?
 While rummaging around in it, we found a single packet of emergency rations.
 The packet was amazingly still sealed, although discoloured from being in the ocean for so long.
 Taking it back to Franda II, we shared it at dinner time.
-I found it surprisingly edible, but I wondered how it would taste if it was day 10.
+I found it surprisingly edible, but I wondered how it would taste on day 10.
 However, it was really quite palatable.

 Finally, after 19 days of mostly day sailing and 630NM, we arrived in Port Sudan.
 The doctor responded to our "Q" flag flying from the starboard spreader and came out for our "Free Pratique"(Free of disease), but the customs official did not show.
 Pee-wee arrived just a few hours behind us.